MicrosoftDocs/azure-stack-docs/azure-stack/hci/azure-stack-hci-oem-license.md

 ## Benefits

-The Azure Stack HCI OEM license simplifies the licensing and activation process and reduces costs and operational complexity.
+The Azure Stack HCI pre-installed OEM license simplifies the licensing and activation process and reduces costs and operational complexity.
 Other benefits include:

-- A single license for Azure Stack HCI, AKS, and Windows Server guest VMs.
+- A single license for Azure Stack HCI, AKS, and Windows Server 2022 guest VMs.

 - No tools or keys to activate the Azure Stack HCI operating system.